laura-summerauer/TROPIRES_SummerSchool_Uganda/README.md

 ## TropSOC data from Uganda (cropland and forest)

-- Forest samples come from the Kibale National Park
+- Forest samples were taken from the Kibale National Park
 - Cropland samples were taken from the Rwenzori foothills, West of Kibale National Park